pfedick/DeckerGame/README.md

 This is my attempt of writing a Jump'n'Run game in C++.
 It uses the [Simple DirectMedia Layer](https://www.libsdl.org/) library for graphics and my own library [pplib](https://github.com/pfedick/pplib) for graphics and ui.

-It features George Decker, one of the main characters of my Lego(tm) stopmotion film [The Adventures Of Charlie and George Decker](https://youtu.be/-aJDTe_obKI), which I made a few years ago.
+It features George Decker, one of the main characters of my Lego(tm) stopmotion film [The Adventures Of Charlie and George Decker](https://youtu.be/-aJDTe_obKI), which I made a few years ago and is available on YouTube.

 ## What's the status of the game?